-Each month, the Cancer Policy Institute profiles advocates who have been engaged in health advocacy.
-Read on to learn more about Adam and his passion for early and equitable cancer detection.
-If you are interested in learning more about policy, advocacy, and ways to get involved, sign up to be a part of the Grassroots Network!
+Each month, the Cancer Policy Institute profiles advocates who have been engaged in cancer advocacy.
+Read on to learn more about Dr. Stephen B. Edge's work as a surgical oncologist and his passion for assuring that every person with cancer gets quality care.

 As the use of telehealth and tele-mental health services continued to grow during the COVID-19 pandemic, disparities in access and usage also were exposed.
 Read on to learn more about the role of telehealth in supporting health equity.